 We hope that you’ve found our tips and suggestions helpful.
 But the most important thing is to be yourself.
 Do your best to listen, ask meaningful questions, and above all, appreciate each other’s company.
 Remember, dates are supposed to be fun!

-For more dating advice, check out our other articles; 17 unique date ideas and 7 tips for a first virtual date.
+For more dating advice, check out our other articles; 7 tips for a first virtual date and 12 subtle green flags to look for when dating someone new.

 Or, if you’re on the lookout for that special someone, you might like to head over to Rest Less Dating.
 It’s free to sign up, and you can start searching for a meaningful connection right away.